Daru-0/cloudflare-ip/README.md

+# Deprecation notice

+As of 2022-04-12 this repository has been deprecated in favor of [cloudflare-dns-auto-updater-go](https://github.com/DaruZero/cloudflare-dns-auto-updater-go), which is a Go port of the code, with new functionalities and improved performance.

 # Cloudflare DNS IP Updater

 If you have some self-hosted services exposed to the internet but not a static public IP, you certainly faced the annoying task to access the CloudFlare dashboard and manually change all your records with the new IP everytime it changes.